 Note that the reasonable compensation assigned to the seller in normalizing the historical profits of the business is identical to the cost of hiring a replacement employee with similar knowledge, skill and experience, so there is no net loss to the business purely from the loss of the seller's knowledge, skill and experience.
 The knowledge, skill and experience component of the seller's personal goodwill can be fully accounted for by assessing reasonable compensation for the seller's services.
-See Section III.C.2(b) below.
+See Section III.C.2 (b) below.
 In other words, the familiar process of normalizing business profits, by adjusting the seller's compensation to a reasonable compensation level, effectively eliminates knowledge, skill and experience from the appraiser's calculation of the seller's personal goodwill.
 The net effect on the business is the same, whether the seller stays on as an employee or is replaced by a new employee, since the needed knowledge, skill and experience can be acquired by paying an employee compensation commensurate with the seller's level of knowledge, skill and experience.

-The loss to the business of losing the seller's ties to co-owners, employees, suppliers, customers and sources of future business cannot be replaced by hiring a new employee with equivalent knowledge, skill and experience, since the new employee will have none of the seller's relationships with co-owners, employees, suppliers, customers, and sources of future business.
-See Section III.C.2(b) below.
+The loss to the business of losing the seller's ties to suppliers, customers and sources of future business cannot be replaced by hiring a new employee with equivalent knowledge, skill and experience, since the new employee will have none of the seller's relationships with suppliers, customers, and sources of future business.
+See Section III.C.2 (b) below.
 These are the types of relationships discussed above in connection with John Tomer's concept of "social capital," as distinguished from the more traditional concept of "standard human capital," such as knowledge, skill and experience.
 The only way to avoid this relationship-related loss is to keep the seller as an employee or consultant of the business, or through some public relations arrangement to maintain the appearance of the seller's continued connection with the business (i.e, keeping his/her name on the door, face in advertisements, etc.).
-See Martin Ice

-Cream Co. v.
+See Martin Ice Cream Co. v.
 Commissioner, 110 T.C.
 189, 207 (1998) ("This court has long recognized that personal relationships of a shareholder-employee are not corporate assets when the employee has no employment contract with the corporation.
 Those personal assets are entirely distinct from the intangible corporate asset of corporate goodwill.).

-Note that a selling owner's relationship-based connections to suppliers, customers, and sources of future business are not necessarily entirely based on personal relationships.
-Customers who don't personally know the selling owner could feel an attraction to the selling owner based on a perception arising from advertising, or word-ofmouth, or prominence in the community, or the seller's membership in a certain church, or race, gender or ethnicity, or any other attribute, so long as the attribute is perceived to be connected to the seller of the business, and not to the business or to a co-owner or employee of the business, or to a trademark or brand name, etc.
+Note that the relationship-based connections to suppliers, customers, and sources of future business are not necessarily based on personal relationships.
+They could be based on a perception arising from advertising, or word-of-mouth, or prominence in the community, or membership in a certain church, or race, gender or ethnicity, or any other attribute, so long as the attribute is perceived to be connected to the seller of the business, and not to the business or to an employee of the business, or to a trademark or brand name, etc.

-The distinction between the effect of the seller's leaving versus the effect of competing is supported by the fact that a seller can leave a business without competing with it, such as by death, retirement, or relocation to another market.
+The distinction between the effect of leaving versus the effect of competing is supported by the fact that a seller can leave a business without competing with it, such as by death, retirement, or relocation to another market.
 A buyer will pay more for the business when the seller has died, retires, or moves to a different market, than the buyer will pay if the seller is expected to compete with the business after the sale.
 Also, securing a covenant not to compete does not protect the business from losses resulting from the seller simply leaving the business.
-Any ties to the business that are based on the seller's personal relationships are at risk of loss just because the seller leaves, even if he or she does not compete.
+Any ties to the business that are based on the seller's relationships are at risk of loss just because the seller leaves, even if he or she does not compete.